 Mashatu Tent Camp is closed for 12 days each year to run two camps of six days each.
 16 children between the ages of 10 and 14 years old are pre-selected from neighbouring schools and communities for each camp.
 The Camp Director, with a full staff complement of volunteers and mentors, runs an educational and fun-filled programme.
 During the year Eco-Clubs are run at the schools, to encourage the children to continue with their education, as well as keep their love of wildlife and their heritage alive.

 Children in the Wilderness increases children’s awareness, bridges cultural divides, broadens horizons, builds confidence, provides opportunities for new friendships and choices, and reveals career opportunities.
-In turn, Mashatu Tent Camp staff are allowed to be mentors and leaders, connecting them to their jobs, instilling them with pride for their culture and their community and offering an enriching experience exposing new skills and talents.
+In turn, Mashatu Tent Camp staff are allowed to be mentors and leaders, connecting them to their jobs, instilling in them pride for their culture and their community and offering an enriching experience exposing new skills and talents.
 On the camp the children participate in wildlife activities; they attend interactive workshops on conservation, environmental management, the geography and geology of the area, culture, HIV/AIDS, nutrition and the importance of wilderness areas to their communities and their country; and they learn the life skills and values necessary to one day become great leaders and great conservationist.

 The Children in the Wilderness Camp programme and curriculum: